The Constitution of the Student Congress

 - Article XV: Succession

 15.1 In case of a resignation by a representative or the dismissal of a representative, the candidate who received the next highest number of votes in the departing candidate’s district/class shall replace that person in Congress and in committee assignments.
-In the case of a tie of candidates who were on the ballot, a runoff election will be held.
+In the case of a tie of between candidates who were on the ballot, a runoff election will be held.
 If there are no remaining candidates, then the representative will be chosen via an interview process of interested parties in the district/class, recommended jointly by a majority vote of the Executive Board and Cabinet, and subject to Congress approval by a majority vote.

-15.2 If the President can no longer fulfill the duties of the office, the Vice-President will become the President.
+15.2 If the President can no longer fulfill the duties of the office, the Vice-President will become President.

 15.4 If the Controller can no longer fulfill the duties of the office, the Controller-elect of Congress will fill the position.
 In the absence of a Controller-elect, the position will be filled by a majority vote, following the recommendation of the Student Congress Appropriations Committee.